mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

         2016-01-19 00:37:01,5,63,12.7,78,-2.1,1007.3,0.0,0.0,2,794.1,0

-This format of these files is described in the [online documentation](http://pythonhosted.org/pywws/en/html/api/pywws.DataStore.html#module-pywws.DataStore), but includes various useful things include:
+This format of these files is described in the [online documentation](http://pythonhosted.org/pywws/en/html/api/pywws.DataStore.html#module-pywws.DataStore), but includes various useful things like:

 * The time stamp,
 * The device index (not useful to me)